MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-tools.md

 The Player Data Reset tool can be used to reset a player's data in test sandboxes.
 You can reset data such as; achievements, leaderboards, stats and title history.

-The tool is available via command-line as part of the [Development Tools](https://aka.ms/xboxliveuwptools) zip.
+The tool is available via command-line as part of the Xbox Live Development Tools .zip file (`XboxLiveTools-#.zip`).

 Custom tools can be created with the [Dev Tools library](https://www.nuget.org/packages/Microsoft.Xbox.Services.DevTools).